TrustTheVote-Project/VTP-web-client/docs/ProjectPlan.md

 1. index.html
  - the landing page
- - one js button that jumps to the (next) voting.html page
+ - one button that jumps to the (next) voting.html page
+ - status: milestone 2 ✅

 2. voting.html
- - handles a single contest
+ - handles voting a complete ballot
- - provides navigation to previous, next, other contests (same page), and to the checkout.html page
+ - provides navigation to previous, next, other contests (same page)
  - provides progress status
-3. checkout.html
- - allows the voter to double check their ballot prior to casting
+ - includes a checkout function which submits the cast ballot to the backend
+ - status: milestone 2 ✅

+3. receipt.html
- - does not support editing the ballot
+ - displays the ballot receipt/check
- - provides three options: spoil ballot (exit), edit ballot (back to voting.html), and submit/cast ballot
+ - for demo purposes, also momentarily displays the row number
+ - each digest is a link to the contest-cvr.html page
+ - each row index is a link to the ballot-validation.html page
+ - each column header is a link to the tally-contest.html page for that contest
+ - status:

-4. ballot check displaying
+4. context-cvr.html
- - either create the JS to retrieve the data from the web-api (new endpoint), creating an explicit ballot-check.html
- - or standup a http server running somewhere that is pointing to the repo of interest for the demo.
-This would probably require changing the upstream remote git repo URI to the demo LAN local git server, which would be ok as it would completely isolate the demo.
+ - basically displays the git log for the contest CVR commit.
+No code diff - just the git log.
+ - has a button to tally the context while tracking this specific contest CVR
+ - status:

 5. verify-ballot-check.html
- - handles the output of the ballot check function (basically console log output)
- - supplies various end user functions associated with verify their ballot check - a UX TBD
+ - will show the digests for each of the contests with the associated contest vote count NNN
+ - basically html wraps console output
+ - each digest number is a link to its contest-cvr.html page
+ - the 'vote NNN' is a link to the tally-contest.html page for this specific contest
+ - status:

 6. tally-election.html
- - handles the output of tallying the election (basically console log output)
+ - handles the output of tallying a contest
-- initial UX target is to supply a few buttons for enabling switches and converting digests to links (back to the local LAN git server or the upstream remote - see 3 above)

-Regarding css and javascript, created as needed in standard locations.
+ - basically wraps console output
+ - support buttons to re-run the tally with different levels of verbosity (perhaps one button for each)
+ - status: